Gretel Bueta: Personal life

 Bueta is the sister of former AFL footballers Kurt and Joel, and the only daughter of Tony and Janet Tippet.

-She married her long-term boyfriend, Niko Bueta, on the 7th of March 2020 and gave birth to the couple's first child, Bobby Bueta in January 2021.
+She married her long-term boyfriend, Niko Bueta, on 7 March 2020 and gave birth to the couple's first child, Bobby Bueta in January 2021.
 Bueta announced her second pregnancy in October 2022 and her withdrawal from the Constellation Cup series against the Silver Ferns.
-She miscarried and was unknown if she was going to play the 2023 season but in January 2023, she announced that she is having her rainbow baby (2nd pregnancy) and will miss the 2023 SSN season and world cup in Cape Town.
+However, just one month later she announced that she had miscarried the baby, and it was unknown if she was going to play the 2023 SSN netball season or the world cup in Cape Town.
+But in January 2023, she announced that she was having her rainbow baby (2nd pregnancy), and later gave birth to a son named Toby, in August that same year.
+On 10th August 2024 on her Instagram page, she announced that she was pregnant again, and she gave birth to a baby girl called Lacy in January 2025, completing her family.